-The unaudited pro forma condensed consolidated balance sheet gives effect to the merger as if it had occurred on December 31, 2014; the unaudited pro forma condensed consolidated statements of operations assume that the merger was consummated on January 1, 2012.
-The unaudited pro forma condensed balance sheet and condensed consolidated statements of operations should be read in conjunction with (i) ETP's Annual Report on Form 10-K for the year ended December 31, 2014, and (ii) Regency's Annual Report on Form 10-K for the year ended December 31, 2014.
+The unaudited pro forma condensed consolidated balance sheet gives effect to the merger as if it had occurred on September 30, 2014; the unaudited pro forma condensed consolidated statements of operations assume that the merger was consummated on January 1, 2011.
+The unaudited pro forma condensed balance sheet and condensed consolidated statements of operations should be read in conjunction with (i) ETP's Annual Report on Form 10-K for the year ended December 31, 2013, (ii) ETP's Quarterly Report on Form 10-Q for the quarterly period ended September 30, 2014, (iii) Regency's Annual Report on Form 10-K for the year ended December 31, 2013, and (iv) Regency's Quarterly Report on Form 10-Q for the quarterly period ended September 30, 2014.